As a Senior Living Administrator, you’re faced with tough choices.

 This means more falls, more fractures, more need for mobility equipment.
-It means more assistance and care needed.
+It means more assistance and care are needed.
 It means a decline in the very essence of wellbeing for residents and a greater strain on staff and facilities—not great for a bottom line or thriving community.

 Sarcopenia begins to happen even faster between the ages of 65-80.
-The symptoms include a loss of stamina, strength, flexibility, balance, posture, as well as the reduction in physical activity, and general weakness.
+The symptoms include a loss of stamina, strength, flexibility, balance, posture, as well as a reduction in physical activity, and general weakness.
 Once it begins, it then snowballs, making the muscles shrink even faster as the years go by.

 It doesn’t have to be this way!